jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 #link("https://github.com/jitsedesmet/sgv-update-engine")[online].
 The query engine acts as a wrapper around the modular Comunica query engine @bib:comunica.
 We chose to implement a wrapper around Comunica for convenience because it allows us to quickly get results without the need of understanding, or changing Comunicas internal code.
-#IRT["For the paper, we'll have to implement it as part of Comunica, otherwise it defeats the whole purpose of Comunica :-)"]

 For this proof of concept implementation, we will only support essential parts of @sgv.
 We therefore provide an implementation of only the following concepts:
 + Canonical Collection
 + Group Strategy: only @uri templates.
 + Resource Description: only @shex.
-+ Save Condition: "always stored", "prefer other", "only stored when not redundant", and "never stored".
++ Store Condition: "always stored", "prefer other", "only stored when not redundant", and "never stored".
 + Update Condition: "prefer static", "move to best matched", and "disallow".

 To parse and validate our @shex descriptions, we use the
 #link("https://www.npmjs.com/package/rdf-validate-shacl")[rdf-validate-shacl library].
 This library is known to be quite inefficient and could be replaced by the faster
 #link("https://www.npmjs.com/package/shacl-engine")[SHACL engine library].
-#IRT["Devil's advocate: why do you use it then?"]
+Unfortunately, that library does not have type descriptions available making adoptions less desirable.

 #IRT["Can you also link to the experimental setup scripts repo for reproducibility?"]